-The governors will accept admissions up to the Published Admission Number into all year groups.
-If the Governors are concerned that this would cause an infant class to be unlawfully large or prejudice to the provision of efficient education or the efficient use of resources they may refuse an admission.
+The governors will accept admissions into all year groups.
+If the Governors are concerned that this would cause an infant class to be unlawfully large or prejudice to the provision of efficient education or the efficient use of resources, they may refuse an admission.
 If there are more applications than places, then the oversubscription criteria will be used to decide who should be offered the place.
 If it is necessary to refuse a place, then the parents will be told of the independent appeal system.
 Parents can apply online at www.lincolnshire.gov.uk/schooladmissions or call 01522 782030 for a paper form.